EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 US supplement websites shipping to Ireland

-US Supplement Imports — Key Facts from July 2026
+US Supplement Imports, Key Facts

-• VAT: 13.5% on the combined goods value plus customs duty.
+• VAT: 13.5% on the goods value plus customs duty.

-• Higher-value orders (over €150): These have always been subject to full customs duty — the change specifically affects the ≤€150 bracket.
+• Higher-value orders (over €150): these have always been subject to full customs duty; the change specifically affects the €150 or less bracket.

-Avoid Customs Charges — Shop from Dublin
+Avoid Customs Charges, Shop from Dublin

 Ships from Dublin No customs duty EU-based retailer Nationwide Ireland delivery FSAI regulated

-✓ Shop Supplements — No Import Charges →
+✓ Shop Supplements, No Import Charges →

 All orders ship from within the EU.
 No €3 per item customs duty applies.
 13.5% VAT included in displayed prices.